- UNRAVELED THREADS |2017 -

 DEBIE |2017

-Screenprint on canvas & vintage cotton, black tea dye, thread, acrylic
+Screenprint on canvas & vintage cotton, black tea dye, thread, acrylic, hand stitched

 Variation 2/3